AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

 ### Core Ability

-Chaos Magic: In place of the usual costs, you may choose to let the entropy of spellcasting destroy an object in your possession.
-Either a simple bulky object, or a particularly complex small object (like gems or clockwork) will work.
+Chaos Magic: You may choose to pay for a spell with Chaos.
+In place of the usual spellcasting costs destroy either a simple *bulky* object, or a particularly complex small object (like gems or clockwork) in your posession.

 ### Advanced Advancements